utkuakyuz/python-express-api-crud/README.md

 # Patient Data API

 This project is a very simple REST API application developed for managing Patient data and variant information.
-It is built using the FastAPI framework.
+It is built using the FastAPI framework for personel learning purposes.

 ## Features